Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Introduction

 \section{Introduction}

-Functional data analysis (FDA) has emerged as a powerful framework for analyzing data observed over a continuous interval, providing a more comprehensive understanding of underlying processes and capturing inherent variability.
+FDA has emerged as a powerful framework for analyzing data observed over continuous intervals, providing a more comprehensive understanding of underlying processes and capturing inherent variability.
 FDA represents data as functions rather than fixed points, offering new insights into various areas of knowledge such as medicine, economics, and environmental science.
 Univariate functional data refers to data where each function represents the evolution of a single variable over the continuum.
 A comprehensive overview of FDA can be found in \citet{ramsay} and \citet{ferraty}.
-More recent approaches for functional data analysis can be found in \cite{horvath}, \cite{hsing}, and \citet{wang}.
+More recent approaches for FDA can be found in \citet{horvath}, \citet{hsing}, and \citet{wang}.
 By modeling functions rather than discrete values, FDA enables to extract valuable information and to detect underlying patterns that may be obscured in traditional data analysis approaches.
-However, in many real-world scenarios, observations are often multivariate, meaning that multiple variables evolve simultaneously over the continuum.
-Multivariate functional data analysis expands the traditional univariate framework to capture the complex interdependencies and interactions among multiple variables.
-The analysis of multivariate functional data offers a wealth of possibilities in numerous domains.
-For instance, it enables the study of images, such as neuroimaging or video frames that evolve over time.
-In environmental monitoring, multivariate functional data may arise from measurements of multiple pollutants across different geographical locations and time intervals.
-Incorporating the multidimensional nature of the data allows for a deeper understanding of complex systems, facilitating more informed decision-making.
-This extension presents significant challenges, as it requires considering the relationships between different dimensions of the data and developing appropriate statistical tools to analyze such data efficiently.

-While there has been an increase in studies extending multivariate techniques to the functional context, the extension of these techniques to handle multivariate functional data is still a developing field.
-Handling infinite-dimensional datasets represents unique challenges and requires novel approaches.

-Addressing the challenges posed by multivariate functional data requires the development of statistical methodologies and techniques.
-These methodologies need to account for the interrelationships among dimensions, handle high-dimensional data, and enable effective clustering, classification, and regression analysis.
-Furthermore, the extension of fundamental tools, such as summary statistics and dimension reduction techniques, to the multivariate functional data setting remains an active area of research.
-Some examples are \citet{blanquero2019} for variable selection in multivariate functional data, \citet{ojo2023} for multivariate outlier detection, \citet{dai2018} for developing a boxplot for multivariate curves, and \citet{song2022} for multivariate functional principal component analysis.